nullptr-code/models_from_scratch/README.md

+# Introduction

+This is repository is created for the purpose of furthering my understanding / knowledge of how various Deep Learning models work.
+The models implemented in this repository will be coded from scratch, buiding on top of PyTorch.
+The code contained hence is for understanding purposes, and the models contained within may not give similar results in terms of performance to other implementations.

-# models_from_scratch
+# Models

-This is a repository of various Deep learning models I implement from scratch.
-The repo will contain code and explanations with each model
+1. Convolution Neural Networks